Computers in the Brickell Library

 For information about additional equipment that is available through EVMS Media Services, please see the library staff or log in to EVMS myPortal/Information Technology/Media & Audio Visual Technical Services (MAVTS)

-Please note: These computers have been set up for information searching only and have no additional software installed.
+Please note: These computers have been set up for medical information searching only and have no additional software installed.

 The Edward E. Brickell Medical Sciences Library, Eastern Virginia Medical School has three (3) workstations available for use by the general public.
 These computers, with access to Brickell Library and other specified web resources, are provided to further the educational, research, and health information needs of public clients.
 Signing the log-in sheet constitutes an agreement to abide by the policies stated below.